After Eights

 If I was better at lying or telling anecdotes I would claim that I was the man who introduced Richard Curtis to Rowan Atkinson.
 Unfortunately I can’t take the credit since I just happened to be in the same room at the time.
 It was an early script conference in University College under the auspices of Chemistry don John Albery, who used to write for That Was the Week That Was, and we were working on the Etceteras summer revue, After Eights, destined for the Oxford Playhouse.

-I’d worked with Richard before, in the revue Allswellthatendsrock!, so I knew he could write, but you didn’t need much foresight – or indeed hindsight – to realise Rowan, too, was going to be a star, though few at the time could have predicted quite how world-conquering he would eventually become.
+I’d worked with Richard before, in the revue Allswellthatendsrock!, so I already knew how funny he could be, but you didn’t need much foresight – or indeed hindsight – to realise Rowan, too, was going to be a star, though few at the time could have predicted quite how world-conquering he would eventually become.
 All I know is he was instrumental in giving me fifteen minutes of fame I might not otherwise have had.

 The first half of the show was meant to end with a gentle little dance number, called Clubmen’s Foot – five of us in big armchairs doing a series of synchronised leg and arm movements like an unconscious, improvised routine to the beat of a grandfather clock.
 It was meant to build to a lively climax when the cleaner suddenly leaps onto a table, does a few gyrations round her mop, and then strips off her pinny.
 And we all die of heart attacks or something.